Sustainable Investing and the Cross-Section of Returns and Maximum Drawdown: Introduction

 \subsection{Contributions}

-While this research began with the assessment of ESG impact on stock performance, the contributions of this paper go beyond that.
-We identify determinants of the cross-section drawdown using firm's quantitative and qualitative characteristics.
-We perform a pooled regression analysis using firm-level characteristics and nine regression algorithms in supervised statistical learning and compare the performance of these methods based on their out-of-sample performance.\\ \\ If stock returns are known to be difficult to predict in general and incorporate a low signal to noise ratio, maximum drawdown, which measures a firm's risk of successive negative returns over a period of time, has higher predictability across firms.
-The first analysis seeks to find if stock level characteristics explain maximum drawdown over a large data set that includes 2008 financial without ESG variables.
+While this research began with the assessment of ESG's impact on stock performance, the contributions of this paper go beyond that.
+We identify determinants of the cross-section of middle-term returns and drawdown using firms' quantitative and qualitative characteristics.
+We perform a pooled regression analysis using firm-level factors and nine regression algorithms in supervised statistical learning and compare the performance of these methods based on their out-of-sample performance.\\ \\ Stock returns are difficult to predict in general and particularly in the short term and incorporate a low signal-to-noise ratio but long-term investors rely on fundamentals for their stock selection.
+Maximum drawdown, which measures a firm's risk of successive negative returns over a period of time, has higher predictability across firms.
+The first analysis seeks to find if stock level characteristics explain long-term returns and maximum drawdown over a large data set that includes 2008 financials without ESG variables.
 We then split our data to account for ESG variables and repeat the analysis.
-We find that maximum drawdown gives high predictability results in both cases.
-We are able to obtain both high predictability and economically meaningful results.\\ \\ Our empirical analysis sheds light to what features are most valuable to forecasting its future performance and drawdown.
-By applying nine regression methods, both linear models and non-linear ones on the field of machine learning, and analyzing what features these models give higher forecasting weight, we are able to classify the most dominant variables and those with the lowest impact.
-We take advantage of this framework to find if there is a relationship between environmental, social, and governance level of stocks and their future performance.
+We find that maximum drawdown gives high predictability results in both cases compared to returns.
+In both cases, we can obtain both high predictability and economically meaningful results.\\ \\ Our empirical analysis clarifies what features are most valuable to forecasting a company's future return and drawdown.
+By applying nine regression methods, we can identify a consistent set of variables that effectively forecast maximum drawdown and, to a certain extent, returns.